Hoyasumii/bee-movie/README.md

 Smoker?

 Ninety puffs a minute, semi-automatic.
 Twice the nicotine, all the tar.
-A couple breaths of
+A couple breaths of t